arhum602/arhum602/README.md

 <br />
 - 📫 How to reach me: arhum602@gmail.com
 <br />
-- ⚡ Fun fact:  I love to learn new things, and I embrace my inner nerd. 🤓
+- ⚡ Fun fact: I sometimes dream about having a conversation with Isaac Newton about how he really came up with the idea of gravity?!

 <br />
 <br />